-Coast Cages Del Mar Hamster/Rat cage

-has wire floors that must be covered with solid materials to protect hamsters' feet.
+Coast Cages Del Mar Hamster/Rat cage has wire floors that must be covered with solid materials to protect hamsters' feet.
 The wheel is attached to the side of the cage and does not come off for cleaning.
 There are no doors on the bottom level, so if your hammy is on that level and you want to get him or her out, you have to lift off the whole top.
 Save your money for a better cage.

 What about wheels?
-Wheels should be made from one solid piece and should not have spaces between rungs as this can cause injuries (the hammy's legs can fall through the rungs and break).
-Wheels for Syrian hamsters should be at least 8 inches in diameter.
-We recommend the Wodent Wheel or the large Comfort Wheel for either Syrians or dwarves (both widely available online; Small Angels sells the Wodent Wheel for \$10.60).
-We recommend the 6.5-inch Silent Spinner for dwarf hammies (too small for Syrians; available at Petsmart).
+Wheels should be made from one solid piece and should not have spaces between rungs as this can cause injuries (the hamster's legs can fall through the rungs and break).
+Wheels for Syrian hamsters should be at least 9 inches in diameter.
+We recommend the Wodent Wheel or the large Comfort Wheel for either Syrians or dwarves (both widely available online) We recommend the 6.5-inch Silent Spinner for dwarf hammies and 9" for Syrians; available at Petsmart).